boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 Moving on to the third step, we're going to render our React element.[pause/comment] But how do we do that?
 We'll use the `ReactDOM` object, which conveniently provides us with a `render` method.
 This method takes two parameters.

 - The first one is the React element we want to render.[pause/comment] In our case, it's the title we just created.
 So, we'll put the title here. [pause]
-- The second parameter is where we want to render our element on the page, also known as the mount point.[pause/comment] Here, we're going to use `document.getElementById` to get a DOM object with an `id` of `root` from our page, [pause] this is a conventional approach to obtain the mount point.
+- The second parameter is where we want to render our element on the page, also known as the mount point.[pause/comment] Here, we're going to use `document.getElementById` to get a DOM object with `id root` from our page, [pause] this is a conventional way to get the mount point.
 But wait, we don't have a `root` element on our page yet, do we?
 Therefore, we need to manually create an element with an id attribute of `root`. [pause]

 At this point, we have completed the three steps of basic usage of React.

 Finally, let's open this page to check if our element was successfully created and rendered. [pause] We can see that `Hello React!` is displayed correctly on our webpage.
 Great!

-We can also inspect the element by opening the developer tools.
-We find that an `h1` element has been created and placed inside the element with `id` of `root`.
+We can also inspect the element by opening the developer tools. [pause] We find that an `h1` element has been created and placed inside the element with `id root`.
 Look at this `h1` tag, it has a text node but no attributes.
 This matches the parameters we passed to `React.createElement` earlier: we created an `h1`, with no attributes, and with a text node.

 So, this is the most basic usage of `React`.

 Finally, let's summarize the whole process.

 - First, you must have `React` to use it, so we need to install the react and react-dom packages through the command line.
-- Next are the usage steps.
+- Next are the three usage steps.
   - The first step is to import the js files, please pay attention to the order of import.
   - The second step is to create a react element.
 How do we create it?
 We create it through the `React.createElement` method, please pay attention to case sensitivity.
   - The third step is to render the React element.
 How do we render it?
 We use the `ReactDOM.render` method to render the react element we created earlier on the page.
 That's it.